-The resulting parameters are:

-Not all values require to be set, some will be requested later by dialogue.
+The resulting parameters are: Not all values require to be set, some will be requested later by dialogue.
 Thus it is not neccessary to have values assigned to the complete displayed set.

 '''

+Actually used sources for default values:

 no-marker = Pre-Set value, either from defaults configuration,

+or by commandline.

+no-value = Either requested by dialog later, or the defaults

+of the finally

 '''

-no-value = Either requested by dialog later, or the defaults

-of the finally called application are used.
+called application are used.